 - Golden Tooth Aloe (Aloe nobilis)

-- Lace Aloe (Aloe aristata)
+- Lace Aloe (Aloe aristata) Get it here from a fantastic nursery!

 - Somalian Aloe (Aloe somaliensis)